acidmole/teammate/README.md

 # teammate
 Basketball team's schedule and statistics app

-Teammate is a web application designed to assist a basketball team with their everyday calendar functions.
+Teammate is a web application designed to assist a basketball team with their everyday schedule management.

 Features include:
 - Admins can create practices and games with date, time and location information and a participant list.
 By default, only future practices and games are shown, in chronological order.